othmaneDev/toolLibraryParkingApi/README.md

    - Cars of all types come in and out randomly, the API must :

-        - Send them to the right parking slot of refuse them if there is no slot (of the right type) left.
+        - Send them to the right parking slot or refuse them if there is no slot (of the right type) left.
         - Mark the parking slot as Free when the car leaves it
         - Bill the customer when the car leaves.